nazzmullxd/ECommerceSolution/README.md

 # ECommerce Solution

-A modern e-commerce application built with .NET, following Clean Architecture principles for maintainability, testability, and scalability.
+A modern e-commerce application built with .NET, following Onion Architecture principles for maintainability, testability, and scalability.

 ## 🏗️ Architecture

-This project implements **Clean Architecture** with clear separation of concerns across multiple layers:
+This project implements **Onion Architecture** with clear separation of concerns across multiple layers:

 ```
 ┌─────────────────────────────────────────────────────────────┐